andredewes/aoai-smart-loadbalancing/README.md

 ## :question: FAQ

 ### What happens if all backends are throttling at the same time?
-In that case, the load balancer will return the first backend in the list (line 158) and will forward the request to it.
+In that case, the load balancer will route a random backend in the list.
 Since that endpoint is throttling, it will return the same 429 error as the OpenAI backend.
 That's why it is **still important for your client application/SDKs to have a logic to handle retries**, even though it should be much less frequent.

 ### Reading the C# logic is hard for me.
 Can you describe it in plain english?
 Sure.
 That's how it works when the load balancer gets a new incoming request: